Buildstarted/buildstarted.com/_posts/2010-09-28-mvc-3-razor-view-engine-without-a-controller.md

 title: Mvc 3 razor view engine without a controller
 ---

-<p>A question posted on stackoverflow caught my attention the other day that asked about using the Razor View Engine outside of MVC that would return a string value from a string template rather than a view...The code example was provided.</p>
+A question posted on stackoverflow caught my attention the other day that asked about using the Razor View Engine outside of MVC that would return a string value from a string template rather than a view...The code example was provided.

 <pre><code>string  myTemplate = "Hello @Name,  How are you today?";
 ViewModel.Name = "Billy Boy";
 string output = RazorViewEngineRender( myTemplate, ViewModel );
 </code></pre>

-<p>This particular solution didn't require the engine to exist outside of MVC so I relied on MVC to do a lot of the dirty work.</p>
+This particular solution didn't require the engine to exist outside of MVC so I relied on MVC to do a lot of the dirty work.

-<p><strong>This is some ugly ugly code that was hacked together without testing it other than getting it to work properly.</strong></p>
+<strong>This is some ugly ugly code that was hacked together without testing it other than getting it to work properly.</strong>

-<h2>VirtualPathProvider</h2>
+##VirtualPathProvider

-<p>Since we're not dealing with actual views on the server we have to add our own path provider to tell MVC where to get our dynamically generated templates.
-There should be more tests like checking the strings Dictionary to see if the view has been added.</p>
+Since we're not dealing with actual views on the server we have to add our own path provider to tell MVC where to get our dynamically generated templates.
+There should be more tests like checking the strings Dictionary to see if the view has been added.

 <pre><code>public class StringPathProvider : VirtualPathProvider {
     public StringPathProvider()